Apply Now to Join EF’s Young Professionals Network Class of 2019-2020

 How do you choose speakers for the events?

-EF tailors its activities, meetings, and roundtables around current events in the region to increase the relevance of the program to YPNers.
-The speakers and events vary from year to year.
+EF tailors its activities, meetings, and roundtables to address current events in the Eurasia region.
+Program speakers and events vary from year to year.

 When is the deadline to apply?